sechvn/sechvn.github.io/_posts/2021-08-24-Tryhackme-WalkThrough.md

 ##### Nmap Results:

 Nmap scan results using -sV for version detection, -sC for default NSE scripts, -T4 for increased speed, -p- for all ports.
-Note you can simply run -A which is aggressive and will run version detection, script scanning, and OS version detection:
+Note you can simply run -A, which is aggressive and will run version detection, script scanning, and OS version detection:

 **Note: Great place to start for the various different flags and explanation of services is: https://nmap.org/book/man.html**